Detection of a sparse submatrix of a high-dimensional noisy matrix: Introduction

 In the context of matrices, different sparsity assumptions can be imagined.
 For example, matrix completion for low rank matrices with the nuclear norm penalization has been studied by Koltchinskii, Lounici and Tsybakov~\cite{KLT}.
 Other results will be discussed later on.

 We study the hypothesis testing problem under a minimax setting.
 A test is any measurable function of the observations, $\psi= \psi(\{Y_{ij}\})$ taking values in $[0,1]$.
-For such a test $\psi=\psi(\{Y_{ij}\})$ we denote the first-type error, the second-type error under simple alternative and the maximal second-type error over the set ${\cal S}_{nm,a}$ by
+For such a test $\psi=\psi(\{Y_{ij}\})$, we denote the probability of type-I error, the probability of type-II error under simple alternative and the maximal probability of type-II error over the set ${\mathcal S}_{nm,a}$ by

 respectively.
-Let the global testing error be the sum of the first and second-type errors:
+Let the risk be the following sum: